 Why should you get help from DIGURA?

 Every month, we help thousands of tenants both via our membership solution and our case processing.
 When we process the cases, we achieve a positive result for the tenants in 98% of the cases.
 We are here to help you who are potentially being deceived by your landlord, and you who actually want to keep the money you are entitled to.

 If you are being terminated anyway, when your landlord sells the tenancy

 It still happens that landlords terminate their tenants unjustified.
-Therefore you may get into a situation where your landlord argues to have you terminated, and the buyer of the tenancy of course expect to have bought a house or apartment, that he or she can move into the same date.
-You still have the right to live in the tenancy for twelve months because your termination is unjustified.
+The landlord may argue that the tenancy should be terminated.
+However, the buyer of the tenancy expects to have bought a house or apartment that he or she can move into the same day.
+As your termination was unjustified, you still have the right to live in your tenancy for twelve months.

-In a situation like this all three parties should engage in dialogue with each other to find the best solution.
-As a tenant you have two options.
-You can either go for an economic compensation for unjustified termination and eviction of the tenancy ahead of time.
-I this situation we advice you to seek legal counseling, so you can have as much compensation as possible and still get the best out of the situation.
-If you do not want to go with this solution, you can insist to stay in the tenancy knowing that your new landlord himself wants to live in the tenancy and therefor might terminate you with twelve months’ notice.
+In a situation like this, all three parties should engage in dialogue with each other to find the right t solution.
+As a tenant, you have two options.
+If the tenancy is terminated unjustly, you can opt for economic compensation or eviction well in advance.
+I this situation we advise you to seek legal counselling, so you can have as much compensation as possible and still get the utmost benefit out of the situation.
+However, if you do not want to go with this solution, you can insist on remaining in the tenancy, knowing your new landlord intends to live there and might terminate your tenancy with twelve months’ notice.

 You may also like: How to get most of your deposit refunded in Denmark

 Are we going to prepare a new lease when the tenancy is sold?